markspit93/AutoTechno/README.md

 * Update `ChannelHelper.kt` with the channel ids from the PLS.
 You'll know it when you do it.
 * Make sure Android *and Android Auto* is set to allow apps from unknown sources.
 Use some internet search tool for instructions.
 * Deploy to Android Device.
+    * If you're having problems, try to disable "Instant Run".
+    * Running the default "Activity" will prompt you to open Android Auto.
+It should not crash.
 * Startup Android Auto.